-All current University of Otago students are eligible to apply including domestic, international, full-time, part-time, undergraduate, postgraduate and Pathway Programme students.
+University of Otago students are eligible to apply including domestic, international, full-time, part-time, undergraduate, postgraduate and Pathway Programme students.
 Bridging Programme and Language Centre students are not eligible to apply.

 Please consider carefully the purpose of Pūtea Tautoko in relation to your situation.
 The University, donors and University staff have contributed funding to support students severely affected by the COVID-19 situation.

 Prior to applying to Pūtea Tautoko, students are expected to have already explored other income options from NZ Government sources such as Studylink (e.g. student loans and allowances) or Work and Income (e.g. health and disability payments).
 Resource links:

 Your eligibility may have changed as a result of you and your family’s circumstances: